The Greatest NBA Players Of All Time -- Ranked, 50-1

 Championships: 6

-No one has eclipsed Kareem Abdul-Jabbar’s six MVP awards and that’s for a good reason.
+No one has eclipsed Kareem Abdul-Jabbar's six MVP awards, and that's for a good reason.
 His excellence extends over two decades, winning six championships along the way.
-Before being part of the Lakers’ Showtime, Jabbar had already won a championship ring with the Milwaukee Bucks in 1971 but had a long title drought.
+Before being part of the Lakers' Showtime, Jabbar had already won a championship ring with the Milwaukee Bucks in 1971.

-His 38,837 points have stood the test of time.
-It’s been almost 20 years since he retired and the record still stands to this day.
+His 38,837 career points once seemed like a record that would never be broken.
+While the number was surpassed by LeBron James, Abdul-Jabbar still has over a thousand more than the third-leading scorer.

-But it’s impossible to talk about Kareem without talking about the skyhook.
+It is impossible to talk about Kareem without talking about the skyhook.
 His signature move is one of the most enduring images in NBA history and one that is likely never going to be replicated.

-The Captain won five more championships with Magic directing traffic during the Lakers Showtime era.

-In 2016, ESPN ranked him as the second best player in NBA history behind only the great Michael Jordan.
-But if you ask Isiah Thomas, the Pistons ringleader in the 1980’s who faced off against his Lakers, Abdul-Jabbar is the greatest player of all-time especially if you consider his dominance from his high school days to his college career and all the way to the professional ranks.
+The shot was nearly unguardable.

 MVPs: 4